- My net investable assets increased to $651,747.

 The increase was $30,706 more than forecast.
 This was primarily driven by the additional income from salary.
-Higher salary was due to the appreciation in the RSUs and lump sum relocation package from my full-time job, and lower investment return was due to a large loss from Lending Club ($3,982 loss vs. $5,000 gain) and lower return from DLI Fund (10.89% actual vs. 12% forecast).
+Higher salary was due to the appreciation in the RSUs and lump sum relocation package from my full-time job.
+Lower investment return was due to a large unexpected loss of Lending Club ($3,982 actual loss vs. $5,000 expected gain) and lower return of DLI Fund (10.89% actual vs. 12% forecast).
 Over the next few years, my salary is expected to remain flat while a passive income continues to grow.

 Internal Rate of Return (IRR): 7.98%

 |Direct Lending Income Fund||84.16%||10.75%||10.73%|

-My overall IRR continued to suffer from under-performance of recent vintages of lower grade Lending Club loans (particularly grade E-G) is hurting my investment returns.
+My IRR continued to suffer from under-performance of recent vintages of lower grade Lending Club loans (particularly grade E-G) is hurting my investment returns.
 Allocating a large portion of my portfolio to Lending Club was a big mistake.
-The actual ROI was much lower than the projected ROI, and liquidation was painful.
-It was not a good investment overall.
-I’ve stopped reinvesting for the foreseeable future and continue winding down all Lending Club accounts.
+The discrepancy between actual and expected return continue to worsen, leading me to consider other investments.
+I’ve stopped automated reinvesting for the foreseeable future and continue winding down all Lending Club accounts.
 I plan to transfer Roth IRAs from Lending Club to Vanguard.

 The performance of DLI Fund is much more stable and predictable.
-I split my portfolio 90/10 between the DLI Fund and REI.
-The expected ROI on DLI Fund is 10% and REI is 20%.
+I split my portfolio 90/10 between the hedge fund and commercial real estate.
+An expected return is 12% and 20% respectively.
 I will continue to leverage through credit card balance transfers to increase the return of an investment.

 I considered Vanguard or Fidelity for my annual backdoor Roth IRA, but I decided to